-Like many other Waubonsee services, this department is providing help through "virtual" means from March 30-April 12.
+Like many other Waubonsee services, this department is providing help through virtual means including live chat.
 Please view our Services Directory for key information and contact methods.

 We know that everyone has a different education background.
 But there are still goals you want to achieve, and we’re here to help with classes and resources.
 Our adult education programs are free to the community.
 You can improve your English skills, or take the test for a high school diploma.
 There are classes that can help you at work, and a computer lab where you can improve your technology skills.
 Our free adult education programs can help you live a better life.